 Citizenship: USA Last Club: University of Central Florida How Acquired: Selected 51st overall (4th round) in 2010 SuperDraft

-A seasoned veteran at the age of 24, Johnson enters his fifth professional season with the Fire.
-The U.S. International will look to build upon his club successes while fighting to cement his place on the U.S. Men’s National Team roster.
+A seasoned veteran at the age of 25, Johnson enters his sixth professional season with the Fire.
+The U.S. International will look to build upon his club successes while continuing to earn an increased role in the U.S. Men’s National Team player pool.

 2013: Started all 28 matches in which he appeared.
 Missed six matches while on international duty.
 Earned six shutouts.
 Made a save on an Osvaldo Alonso penalty kick attempt against the Seattle Sounders Sept.
 7. Recorded eight saves in a 3-0 road shutout at D.C.
 United Oct.
 4. U.S. OPEN CUP: Started three matches for the Fire, leading the Men in Red to the semifinal round of the tournament.